PanDAWMS/panda-docs/docs/source/architecture/server.rst

 * To dispatch jobs to worker nodes.
 * To watch jobs while they are running on worker nodes.
 * To post-process job output data once jobs are done on worker nodes.
-* To take actions on jobs according to various timeout configurations if necessary.
+* To take actions on jobs according to various timeout configurations or user's commands.
-* To report to JEDI if jobs came from JEDI.
+* To report on jobs to JEDI if those jobs came from JEDI.

 The PanDA server horizontally scales by adding machines since Web servers are stateless and time-based processes are